 Both building the 30-60-90 day plan and measuring progress are easy, as is sharing the plan with the new hire.
 This is especially important to maintain and schedule regular check-ins.
 It also will help you maintain a positive attitude with employees.

 8. ClickUp Career Path Template

-If you’re mentoring members of your team, the career path template by ClickUp is a perfect tool.
-It’s a more qualitative tool than most of the other templates mentioned in this guide, allowing you to work with your mentee to build career goals and a measurable path to achieve those career goals.
+If you’re mentoring members of your team, the Career Path Template by ClickUp is a perfect tool.
+It’s a more qualitative performance review tool than most of the other templates mentioned in this guide, allowing you to work with your mentee to build career goals and a measurable path to achieve those career goals.

 The whole thing happens in an easy-to-understand, color-coded chart that makes perfect sense to company expectations—even at first glance.

 Set up as an interactive form, ClickUp’s Employee Evaluation Form Template works because of its simplicity.
 You fill out the form, which fills out a list-based view that acts as the evaluation.

 Meanwhile, custom fields like awards and milestones received, the ability to work with a team, technical skills, and other custom fields help you specify exactly where the employee has succeeded, where improvements are needed, and the overall company expectations for work performance.

 10. Microsoft Word Performance Improvement Plan Template by Template.net

 This Microsoft Word Performance Improvement Plan (PIP) template by Template.net is a comprehensive, editable, and printable document designed to help businesses and organizations enhance employee performance.
 This template serves as a structured guide for managers to outline areas of improvement, set clear expectations, and define measurable objectives for underperforming employees.